tghardy/github_pages/README.md

 2. **Customize your site**
    - Replace "Your Name" with your actual name in all files
-   - Update your GitHub and LinkedIn links in `_quarto.yml`
+   - Update your GitHub and LinkedIn links in `_quarto.yml` if you want them.
    - Edit the About Me page with your information

-3. **Add your projects**
-   - Use the template files in the `projects/` folder
-   - Follow the simple structure provided
-   - Include your code, visualizations, and findings

-4. **Deploy to GitHub Pages**
+3. **Deploy to GitHub Pages**
-   - Run `quarto render` to build your site
+   - Run `quarto render` to build your site and `quarto preview` to check it locally
    - Commit and push your changes
    - Enable GitHub Pages: Settings → Pages → Source: Deploy from a branch → Branch: main → Folder: /docs